TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 === Modality-Specific Bias
 Our method relies on knowledge distillation of a self-supervised *unimodal* image model as the teacher.
-The fact that there has been no incentive for the teacher to learn a representation that is independent of the image modality makes it difficult for the teacher to provide guidance to the student model on how to align the modalities because the teacher representations are not aligned and modality-agnostic themselves.
+The fact that there has been no incentive for the teacher to learn a representation that is independent of the image modality makes it difficult for the teacher to provide guidance to the student model on how to align the modalities.
+This is because the teacher representations are not aligned and modality-agnostic themselves.
 This has repeatedly been shown when comparing the loss between image-to-image and text-to-image distillation, where the former is consistently lower.
 Interestingly, we were still able to outperform the approach of a supervised teacher, showing that